Imagine migraines becoming part of your past, and learning ways of controlling your physiology for good health — skills for a lifetime.

 The Brain Clinic is one the few clinics in New York City that offers biofeedback for Migraines.

 Biofeedback treatment for migraines and other kinds of headaches has been known to be helpful for several decades.
-In the 2002 review by Penzien, Rains and Andrasik, they noted that even by 1980, there were enough studies to conduct a meta-analysis (Blanchard, Andrasik, Ahles, Teders, & O’Keefe, 1980), which revealed that over the 16 studies, behavioral treatment of migraines showed promise.
-By 1999, Goslin, Gray, McCrory, Eberlin, Tulsky and Hasselblad indentified 355 articles describing behavioral and physical treatment for migraines, and the 70 controlled studies of behavioral treatments for migraines meeting strict criteria for inclusion in this meta-analysis resulted in reductions in migraines of 32 to 49 percent.
-The treatments included EMG training, relaxation therapy, combined EMG and relaxation, and cognitive-behavior therapy.
+In the 2002 review by Penzien, Rains and Andrasik, they noted that even by 1980, there were enough studies to conduct a meta-analysis (Blanchard, Andrasik, Ahles, Teders, & O’Keefe, 1980).
+The meta-analysis of 16 studies indicated that behavioral treatment of migraines showed promise.
+By 1999, Goslin, Gray, McCrory, Eberlin, Tulsky and Hasselblad indentified 355 articles describing behavioral and physical treatment for migraines, and the 70 controlled studies of behavioral treatments for migraines meeting strict criteria for inclusion in this meta-analysis resulted in reductions of migraines in 32 to 49 percent.
+The treatments included EMG training, relaxation therapy, combined EMG and relaxation, and cognitive behavior therapy.
 All were more effective than wait list controls.

-Neurofeedback has also been used to treat migraine headaches, but this research is quite new and promising (Siniatchkin, Hierundar, Kropp, Khunert, Gerber & Staphani, 2000).
+Neurofeedback has also been used to treat migraine headaches; this research is quite new and promising (Siniatchkin, Hierundar, Kropp, Khunert, Gerber & Staphani, 2000).

-There is a new kind of biofeedback treatment called Hemoencephalography (HEG) in which the patient learns to train the frontal lobe cerebral blood flow.
-As described above, an infrared camera reads the temperature of the blood flow of the frontal lobe beneath the skull.
-If the patient keeps the temperature above the threshold level, the movie continues to play.
+As noted above, there is a new kind of biofeedback treatment called hemoencephalography (HEG) in which the patient learns to train the frontal lobe cerebral blood flow.
+An infrared camera reads the temperature of the blood flow of the frontal lobe beneath the skull.
+If the patient keeps the temperature above the threshold level, the movie (the actual feedback) continues to play.
 If the temperature drops in the frontal lobe, then the movie stops.
 By focusing on a bar graph, the patient can bring up the temperature and the movie continues.
 This biofeedback system was originally designed for migraine headache treatment, and has shown promising results.
 Carmen (2004) took 100 migraine patients who had been through many previous treatments, including many trying several medications, with little success.
 Positive results were usually seen in 6 HEG sessions, and over 90 percent of the patients reported significantly positive results, according to their own report.
 Although much more research needs to be done with this method, such dramatic results are promising.

 Blanchard, E., Andrasik, F., Ahles, T., Teders, S., & O’Keefe, D. (1980).
 Migraine and tension-type headache: A meta-analytic review.
 Behavior Therapy, 11, 613-631.